EutechCybernetic/lucy-pro-documentation/testing.md

 In the panel you will be prompted to specify values for any inputs that the sequence requires.

-Hit the code/Execute button to run the sequence.
+Hit the `Execute` button to run the sequence.
 On the right you can see the output and any debug information as well.

 The debug output shows any messages printed by the |debug| block and any other debugging information that Lucy added while executing the action.

-If your action is marked to run on an instance, you will also be prompted (in the test bubble) to enter the code/Instance Key to use to run the action.
+If your action is marked to run on an instance, you will also be prompted (in the test bubble) to enter the `Instance Key` to use to run the action.

 If any error occurred while executing the action, the output panel will turn orange and the error message will be shown there.